About the Book

 The county, half water and half land, is like no other in America.
 Riddled with streams, creeks, rivers, and bays, its unique geography was the source of his fervent belief that Talbot’s waters would one day bear him into freedom.

-Douglass and his biographers have written hundreds of thousands of words describing his time in Talbot.
-Bear Me Into Freedom is the first attempt to marry imagery with Douglass’s words to picture what Talbot County may have looked like when Frederick Douglass lived there two centuries ago.
+There are dozens, if not hundreds, of Frederick Douglass books with hundreds of thousands of words describing his time in Talbot.
+Bear Me Into Freedom is the first attempt to marry imagery with Douglass's words to picture what Talbot County may have looked like when Frederick Douglass lived there two centuries ago.